Message from our Director:

 Applicants need to be at least 15 years of age to volunteer, however, due to school schedules, there are a very limited number of hospital or research volunteer placements.
 If you already have a placement, then this department will be able to help onboard you.

-All Mount Sinai volunteers are required to be cleared by the Employee Health Services (EHS) to be sure applicants are in good health and up to date with immunizations including full COVID-19 and flu vaccine.
+All Mount Sinai volunteers are required to be cleared by the Employee Health Services (EHS) to be sure applicants are in good health and up to date with immunizations including the flu vaccine during flu season.
 Exceptions will not be considered.
 Your health records are private and will be shared directly between you and EHS, and not the Department of Volunteer Services (DVS) staff.

 Volunteers are required to take a toxicology (drug screening) test through Quest Diagnostics, at no charge to the volunteer.
 Quest will send the results directly to EHS, to be included in your health record.
 Urine toxicology includes screening for amphetamines (amphetamine, methamphetamine), barbiturates, benzodiazepines, cocaine metabolites, opiates (morphine, codeine), opioids (hydromorphone, hydrocodone, oxycodone, oxymorphone) and phencyclidine.
 If you fail a toxicology test by testing positive for any substance for which you do not have a current prescription, then you are not cleared to volunteer at Mount Sinai and are disqualified from re-applying in the future.